 This is applicable advice for any form of insurance application, as all insurance companies want to save their money.
 The second that they receive your claim, they’ll begin investigation procedures to try and discredit it, so they don’t have to deliver a payout.

 So, not only will you not receive your claim, but if you’ve gotten away with having previous claims fulfilled without them catching the lie, the insurer will usually sue you for the amounts previously paid—yikes!

 Pay Your Premiums—and On Time!

 Unfortunately, tragedy can strike at any time and doesn’t it always seem like it happens right at the worst possible time?
-Don’t let this be the base with your homeowner’s insurance policy.
+Don’t let this be the case with your homeowner’s insurance policy.
 Keep up with your premiums, and pay them on time.

 Let’s say you’re a month behind on your payments, and tragedy strikes; your insurer has the ability to deny your claim, regardless of if you paid on time for the last ten years.

 Don’t Be a “Negligent” Homeowner!

 You might think, “Whew!
 My house was destroyed by a hurricane, so now I don’t have to deal with that old worn out roofing problem and can just buy a new house with the insurance money!”, and you’d be wrong.